Booster Shots Required

 The workplace has changed, and remote working arrangements have become a permanent feature for many departments and staff at Duke.
 Learn how to make these arrangements work for you.

-- Blue Devil of the Week: Handling the Business of Student Journalism
+- Blue Devil of the Week: Managing An Online Catalog with Millions of Materials

 2021 Veterans Day Ceremony